 If we, particularly Germans and Austrians, define ourselves as the Nazis’ ethnospiritual heirs, born in original sin, and nothing but, then replacement-level immigration does seem desirable; it sure explains our suicidal ethnomasochism.
 But is that really the best self-definition we can come up with, or is it a collective pathology that our governments have learned to breed and exploit?

 Mass immigration is not desirable, nor is it a peripheral political issue unjustly exaggerated by right-wing populists to snatch votes from uneducated, working-class people who feel angry, disenfranchised, and in need of racism to distract themselves from their own problems and shortcomings.
-No. Mass immigration is the problem in Europe today, and if we don’t grow free soon from our self-destructive, morally fetishized historical guilt, it will be Europe’s final problem.
+No. Mass immigration is a major problem in Europe today, and it’s time we grow free from our self-destructive, morally fetishized historical guilt.

 But—don’t we need immigration to maintain our economic growth, to secure our welfare states, to culturally enrich our nations, and to not get left behind in the inevitable process of globalization?
 Well, let’s see.
 Let’s throw some facts against these assertions.
 (The following four sections are based on chapter three of Douglas Murray’s outstanding book The Strange Death of Europe.)